Best business credit cards for startups

 If you’re a sole trader or you own a small limited company and are the only person who needs a credit limit, you may prefer to use your personal credit card for business expenses.

-However, doing so can make it harder to keep your business and personal finances separate so it can still make sense to apply for a separate business card (although not all lenders will accept sole traders for their business cards).
+However, doing so can make it harder to keep your business and personal finances separate, so it can still make sense to apply for a separate business card (although not all lenders will accept sole traders for their business cards).

 If your business is a limited company, it is even more important to apply for a business credit card, not least because it will help you build up a business credit score.
-You’re also likely to get a higher credit limit and additional cards that you can give your employees for their expenses.
+You’re also likely to get a higher credit limit and additional cards that you can give your employees to use for their expenses.

 Bottom line

-Getting accepted for a business credit card when your business is just starting out can be challenging, but it’s certainly not impossible.
+Getting accepted for a business credit card when your business is just starting out as a limited company can be challenging, but it’s certainly not impossible.
 You’re much more likely to be accepted if your personal credit score is good and you already have a business bank account.
 By shopping around and checking eligibility criteria carefully before you apply, you should find a credit card that is suitable for you and your business.

-Overview of business credit cards
+Overview of business credit cards for startups

-Lowest representative APR 14.9%
+Lowest representative APR 16%

 Longest 0% purchases offer 6 months

-Longest 0% money transfer offer 14 months
+Longest 0% money transfer offer 12 months

 Lowest cash advance 13.9%